-What the Liberty Utilities Crisis Means for Tahoe Vacation Rental Operators
+What the Liberty Utilities Crisis Means for Vacation Rental Operators

 Liberty Utilities will lose 75% of its power supply by May 2027 as NV Energy redirects capacity to data centers, impacting customers in Placer, El Dorado, Nevada, Sierra, Plumas, Mono, and Alpine counties.
 (We cover the implications and regulatory picture in this post.)